aChrisYouKnow/Table-Test/README.md

 ### Example Table: Lightning Wallet Comparison
   Notes:
   - I think a more selective use of colored circles may be more effective.
 I plan to circle back here to experiement with that.
   - Keeping the columns narrow and moving longer notes/comments to below the table (via links?) may be a better option.
 Play around with options there.
+  - Turn all wallet names into links to main websites

 Wallet   |  Custodial?  |  OS               |  Channel Open Fees                           |  Liquidity Provider?  |  Lightning Tx Fees  |  Open Source  |  Notes / Trade Offs
 ----------|--------------|-------------------|----------------------------------------------|-----------------------|---------------------|---------------|----------------------------------------------